swaqvalley/freeorion/default/scripting/monster_designs/README.md

 ## Instructions for editing ship or monster designs in game in the Design window.
 1. Move or backup the `shipdesigns` directory in the freeorion data directory.
-See the installation directory README.md##Directories for the data directory location.
+See the installation directory README.rst##Directories for the data directory location.
 2. Replace the `shipdesigns` directory with the `default/scripting/ship_designs` or `default/scripting/monsters` directory.
 3. Start a new game.
 4. In the Design window, the saved ship designs will be the default ship designs or monsters.
 Edit the ships.